Teaching English in South Korea

 “This your book, but free talking okay first class,” said the director.

-“Teacher – cold!” said a skinny teenage girl with round glasses and a colourful home knitted scarf.
+“Teacher – cold!” said a skinny teenage girl with round glasses and a colorful home knitted scarf.
 It was a bit chilly.

 I was the only foreign teacher at a school that was evidently struggling to make a decent profit.
 When I arrived in winter, the school’s heating system was only used when deemed absolutely necessary and during this particular time, there was apparently an insufficient quota of sickly staff and students to warrant a blast from the atrophied old boiler.
 I began to wonder if my decision to sign a contract before arriving; might prove to have been hasty